wang-q/cbp/README.md

 ### How do I request a new package?

 Open an issue on GitHub with the package name, source URL, and any specific build requirements.

+## Logo

+CBP’s logo conveys reliability and innovation through a clear, science‑forward motif.
+A dynamic DNA double helix reflects our bioinformatics focus and constant pairing, echoing consistent cross‑platform compatibility.
+A subtle packaging form symbolizes stewardship and delivery of binaries, tying the helix to practical distribution.